-Ejaculatory dysfunction occurs when a man has a problem properly ejaculating his semen, either ejaculating too soon, too late, back into his own bladder or not at all.
+Ejaculatory problems occur when a man has a problem properly ejaculating his semen, either ejaculating too soon, too late, back into his own bladder or not at all.
 These situations can result in poor sexual satisfaction by the man and his partner, ineffective reproduction and emotional trauma.

 Asking a patient about his personal history is generally the first step a physician takes in diagnosing and evaluating ejaculatory dysfunctions.
 This can reveal if the problem has always been present, which may indicate if it is due to a birth defect or to an acquired condition.
 Elements of evaluation include: Physical exam of the genitalia and testicles for structural problems Semen sample for evaluation of sperm presence and health Post-ejaculate urine sample if no ejaculate was produced Hormonal testing Transrectal ultrasound (TRUS) to look for structural problems.
 Following are the four different types of ejaculation disorders, along with their causes, symptoms and treatments.